hizurukonishi/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning
-Materials for study group of Coursera Machine Learning
+Materials for Study Group of Coursera Machine Learning